Carvone: Preparation

 Carvone can be obtained from natural sources but insufficient is available to meet demand.
 Instead most carvone is produced from limonene.

 The dextro-form, S-(+)-carvone is obtained practically pure by the fractional distillation of caraway oil.
 The levo-form obtained from the oils containing it usually requires additional treatment to produce high purity R-(−)-carvone.
 This can be achieved by the formation of an addition compound with hydrogen sulfide, from which carvone may be regenerated by treatment with potassium hydroxide followed by steam distillation.

-Carvone may be synthetically prepared from limonene by first treating limonene nitrosyl chloride.
+Carvone may be synthetically prepared from limonene by first treating limonene with nitrosyl chloride.
 Heating this nitroso compound gives carvoxime.
 Treating carvoxime with oxalic acid yields carvone.
 This procedure affords R-(−)-carvone from R-(+)-limonene.

 The major use of d-limonene is as a precursor to S-(+)-carvone.
 The large scale availability of orange rinds, a byproduct in the production of orange juice, has made limonene cheaply available, and synthetic carvone correspondingly inexpensively prepared.

 The biosynthesis of carvone is by oxidation of limonene.